August 05, 2021

 The future of intelligence in business

 Clearly, data intelligence has critical role in the future of business and investing, as financial decisions are becoming increasingly complex and strategic.
-For this reason, it is projected that by 2023 about 33% of large enterprises will have analysts working specifically on decision intelligence, which focuses on improving decision-making with alternative data.
-This makes all kinds of decisive data, including the eminent growth of alternative data, an extremely important source of information for companies.
+For this reason, it is projected that by 2023 about 33% of large enterprises will have analysts working specifically on decision intelligence, which focuses on improving decision-making with public web data.
+This makes all kinds of decisive data, including the eminent growth of public web data, an extremely important source of information for companies.